 They are not identical and cannot be used interchangeably in baking.

-Even though they are both concentrated from milk products and have 60 percent of the water removed, the evaporated milk has no sweets added.
+Although they are both concentrated from milk products and have 60 percent of the water removed, the evaporated milk does not contain sweets.

 Enjoy this lemon tart with condensed milk.

-Sugar: not too much is used, but you still need it to cut down on the bitterness of the lemons.
+Sugar – Not too much is used, but you still need it to reduce the bitterness of the lemons.

 Maple syrup: adds another layer of sweetness and stickiness at the same time.

-Egg yolks: Solidify and give richness to this tart.
-Use large eggs to get hte most of it.
+Egg yolks – Solidify and give richness to this tart.
+Use large eggs to get the most of them.

 Equipment needed